jaluoma/pruju-ai/README.md

 If you're importing your course materials from Moodle using `moodle.py`, add the above lines to your `.moodle` too.
 You can consider running the Moodle import script periodically to keep the chatbot's knowledge base up-to-date.
 Again, _please be mindful of premissions on the Moodle end_.

+# Note on project documentation

+There are several some features in the app that are not yet properly documented.
+These include:

+- Prompt logging
+- AI response liking and disliking
+- Miscellaneous configuration options

 # Project status

 The project is currently in a working demo state, with loads of room for improvement.
 Some possible directions for further development: